-As of 05/24/2018, it is not known if Stuttgart Housing Authority is accepting Section 8 Housing Choice Voucher portability requests for porting in.
+As of 11/30/2021, it is not known if Stuttgart Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Stuttgart Housing Authority manages 232 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Stuttgart Housing Authority manages 193 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 17% having issued approximately 13 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 12 months on the waiting list1.